lildude/starling-sweeper/README.md

 This application allows you to round-up your Starling bank transactions to the nearest £1 and transfer the delta to a savings goal.

+Note: Starling now has this functionality natively.
+Don't set `STARLING_SAVING_GOAL` if you want to use Starling's native functionality.
+If you set this and have Starling's setting enabled, you will end up with duplicate transfers.

 It can also "sweep" the balance in your account as the time of receiving an inbound faster payment or Nostro deposit to a savings goal.

 This implementation is a fork of the original work at https://github.com/billglover/starling-roundup, but targeted at Heroku.
 Why Heroku?
 Because I already use Heroku, it has a simple "click" deploy method and gives me all the web server resources and functionality I need without having to string together, and individually pay for, a ton of AWS services.
 This runs quite happily in the free micro dyno.